MultiSafepay/docs/content/payments/methods/banks/sepa-direct-debit/about.md

     - /payment-methods/banks/direct-debit/what-is-direct-debit/
 ---

-SEPA Direct Debit is a European payment method where customers authorize automatic one-off debits or [recurring payments](/recurring-payments/about/) directly from their bank account.
+SEPA Direct Debit is a European payment method where customers authorize automatic one-off debits or [Recurring Payments](/recurring-payments/about/) directly from their bank account.
 It is available in 36 countries.

 ## Summary